PSH-ZW/psi-anaytics/Readme.md

 ####Flattening Process
  wip
  ####Handling MultiSelect inputs
  We will be creating a binary column for each of the values of the field.
-For the selected options we will set 't' to indicate they have been selected.
+For the selected options we will set 'true' to indicate they have been selected.

 ###Data Flow